jhroutzong/Java-Masterclass/README.md

 # learning-java
 Completing the Java Programming Masterclass by Tim Buchalka.
-Each project in the course is uploaded here.
+Each course project is uploaded here.